Rays strike first with 3-1 win in opener of wild-card series against Blue Jays

+With Ray on for the fourth inning, Randy Arozarena led off with a triple and scored the game's first run on a wild pitch.
+Ray (0-1) settled in after his early hiccup, throwing three innings of one-hit ball while striking out five.

+"It was just like how we mapped it out," Montoyo said of the pitching plan.
+"One-nothing in the sixth, I'll take that any time."

-The move was a gamble for the Blue Jays, who felt comfortable taking the chance that their second-best starter, Taijuan Walker, wouldn't pitch unless the series goes the distance.
+Starting Shoemaker was a gamble for the Blue Jays, who felt comfortable taking the chance that their second-best starter, Taijuan Walker, won't pitch unless the series goes the distance.
 The decision also allowed ace Hyun-Jin Ryu to get an extra day of rest ahead of his Game 2 start on Wednesday.

-Shoemaker gave up two hits and struck out a pair over a 35-pitch outing.
-With left-hander Robbie Ray on in the fourth inning, Randy Arozarena led off with a triple and scored the game's first run on a wild pitch.
+"I think the biggest thing is not to press, not to really panic," said Blue Jays infielder Cavan Biggio.
+"That's probably the worst thing that we can do as a team.
+We'll just continue to go out there and have fun."

-The Blue Jays threatened in the seventh after Diego Castillo hit Vladimir Guerrero Jr., with a pitch and gave up a one-out single to Gurriel.
-But Nick Anderson came on and retired Hernandez and Panik.
+Toronto threatened in the seventh inning after Diego Castillo hit Vladimir Guerrero Jr., with a pitch and gave up a one-out single to Gurriel.

-In the bottom half, A.J.
-Cole walked Joey Wendle before Margot went deep on a 1-1 pitch.
+But Anderson came on and got two outs to leave them stranded.
+In the bottom half, Cole walked Joey Wendle before Margot went deep on a 1-1 pitch.

 Snell, who won the AL Cy Young Award in 2018, was consistently ahead in counts and didn't allow a hit until Alejandro Kirk led off the sixth inning with a single.
-He walked two batters and threw 48-of-82 pitches for strikes.
+He finished with nine strikeouts.

 The Rays are the top seed in the American League after a 40-20 regular season.
 The Blue Jays took the eighth and final seed after a 32-28 campaign.